miragejs/miragejs/README.md

 ### store

 You interact with the store using the *stub* method in your Pretender routes.
-You retrieve data from the store, then return what you want for that route.
+You retrieve or modify data from the store, then return what you want for that route.

+Here are the methods available to you from within your routes using *stub*.

 **store.find(key)**